paradise-runner/phashboards/README.md

 - [shadcn/ui](https://ui.shadcn.com/) for the beautiful component library
 - [Recharts](https://recharts.org/) for the charting library
 - All the Phish fans who inspired this project

+## More Projects
+Check out my other projects at [hec.works](https://hec.works)!
+This is a personal portfolio site that showcases my work and projects.